Migrating Veeam Backup & Replication to Another Backup Server

 - Complete the wizard as described in the Restoring Configuration Database section.

 Veeam Backup & Replication will rescan VM replicas, backup repositories and tape libraries connected to the backup server.
 The database will be updated to include information about new restore points, and subsequent job sessions will work in a proper way.

 After you restore the configuration backup, finalize the configuration:

-- If you created custom registry keys or changed the existing ones on the previous backup server, you must recreate or change the registry keys again manually on the target backup server.
+- If you created custom registry values or changed the existing ones on the previous backup server, you must recreate or change the registry values again manually on the target backup server.
 You can import saved keys using the reg import command or Registry Editor.

-- If you have local repositories, after migration to another VM they may be displayed as empty.
+- If you have local repositories, after migration to another machine they may be displayed as empty.
 In this case, add them again and remap the jobs.

 - Enable your backup jobs and backup copy jobs.
 Take a closer look at your backup infrastructure to ensure that everything is working as expected.